GateHouseMedia/hurricane-tools/README.md

 add them to this file.
 Pull requests gratefully accepted, as this is missing all entries for Gulf of Mexico and Pacific storms.

+Note: Some of these names contain accent marks (and others are missing them).
+Some web servers may have a problem with this; in Apache, edit /etc/apache2/apache2.conf and add the line

+> AddDefaultCharset utf-8

 **windprobabilities.py** is a stupidly simple tool to scrape National Weather Service wind probability forecasts and turn them into something vaguely English.
 Configure at the top of the file to set your current